percona/pmm/docs/details/commands/pmm-agent.md

 ## USAGE AND EXAMPLES OF `paths-base` FLAG

-Since 2.23.0 this flag could be used for easier setup of pmm agent.
-With this flag, the root permissions for PMM client aren't needed anymore, and it will be fully working.
+Since 2.23.0 this flag could be used for easier setup of PMM agent.
+With this flag the root permissions for PMM client aren't needed anymore and it will be

+fully working.

 **Examples:**